d4l-data4life/covapp/docs/CUSTOMIZATION.md

 ## Internationalization and translation

-This application supports several languages. **This repository includes translations for English (`en`) and German (`de`).** Languages and their language codes map to file names.
+This application supports several languages. **This repository includes translations for English (`en`) and German (`de`), with some placeholders (see below).** Languages and their language codes map to file names.
 For example, English translation files are named `en.json`.

 Translations are key-value mappings.
 A key like `button_start_now` is defined and mapped to `Start questionnaire` in its corresponding language file.